-- Individual bonuses are awarded on the basis of the position, targets agreed upon and those attained as well as performance of responsibilities.
-It is based on the achievement of quantitative and qualitative targets without a mathematical correlation of bonuses to targets. - In general, variable performance-based remuneration does not offer any incentives for taking inappropriately high risks.
-There is no correlation between the returns from risk-taking and the variable performance-based remuneration that can be earned. - The budget available for bonuses depends on the business performance of the Bank and the organizational units.
+- Individual bonuses are awarded on the basis of the position, targets defined and those attained as well as performance of responsibilities.
+It is based on the achievement of quantitative and qualitative targets. - In general, variable performance-based remuneration does not offer any incentives for taking inappropriately high risks.
+There is no correlation between the returns from risk taking and the variable performance-based remuneration that can be earned. - The budget available for bonuses depends on the economic performance of the Bank and the organizational units.
 In addition to qualitative factors, this means that risk costs are factored in to make suitable allowance for the sustainability of this performance.